 - Protein-Packed: Made from extra firm tofu, these meatballs are an effective source of plant-based protein.
 Each serve has 25g of protein to keep you feeling full!

 - Sweet and Sour Flavors: these are NOT your classic meatballs, but I mean that in a good way!
-They have so much flavour using Asian ingredients.
-The glaze made from Sriracha, garlic, soy sauce and rice wine vinegar adds a sweet and sour zing to the more subtle flavour of wood ear mushrooms and tofu.
+They have so much flavor using Asian ingredients.
+The glaze made from Sriracha, garlic, soy sauce, and rice wine vinegar adds a sweet and sour zing to the more subtle flavor of wood ear mushrooms and tofu.

-- Low-Fat Option: This recipe is entirely oil free, so an ideal choice if you’re monitoring your fat or calorie intake – only 350 calories per serve (excluding rice) and 25g of protein.
+- Low-Fat Option: This recipe is entirely oil-free, so it is an ideal choice if you’re monitoring your fat or calorie intake – only 350 calories per serve (excluding rice) and 25g of protein.

 - Perfect Meat-Like Texture: The lightly chewy texture of the wood ear mushrooms brings a meaty element to these vegan meatballs, so satisfying!